kristinbranson/notes/BehaviorForecasting.md

 ## GANet

+Based on the actors' past and the environment map, this algorithm predicts multiple goals, and a confidence for each of these goals.
+These goals are used to extract features about the environment local to the goal.
+It then predicts multiple trajectories given these local goal maps.
+As far as I understand it, the goals are only input to the motion forecasting via the maps.
+I'm not sure how this ends up having the goals and the motion trajectories being coherent.

 Goal: Given past observed states for this actor $a_P = a_{-T':0}$, past states for other $N-1$ actors $a_P^O$, and a map of the environment $m$, estimate the distribution of future trajectories for this actor $a_F = a_{1:T}$:
 $$p(a_F | m, a_P, a_P^O)$$
 This can be broken up based on goals $\tau \in T(m,a_P,a_P^O)$ as